Reusable Foodware Cafeteria Grants

 Who can apply

-- Nonprofits, businesses, institutions, public and private schools, and school districts.
+- School districts, public and private schools, nonprofits, businesses, and institutions.

-- Reusable foodware vendors and service providers (must identify a specific project and location to implement reusable foodware and name key contact/players.
-Letters of support are required.).
+- Reusable foodware vendors and service providers.
+(Must identify a specific project and location to implement reusable foodware, name key contact/players, and provide letters of support).

 Eligible projects must